Birds of the kanamaluka / Tamar estuary

 Migratory birds that use the East Asian - Australian flyway are protected under federal legislation, and the kanamaluka / Tamar estuary provides habitat to over 20 migratory bird species.

-Many of these migratory birds rely on the wetlands and mudflats of the upper kanamaluka / Tamar estuary.
+Many of these migratory birds rely on the wetlands and mudflats of the lower and upper kanamaluka / Tamar estuary.
 In fact, Birdlife International has listed the water and intertidal mudflats of the estuary from Launceston to Batman Bridge as an Important Bird Area (IBA).

 More than one percent of the global chestnut teal and pied oystercatcher populations rely on the kanamaluka / Tamar estuary during a key stage of their life cycle.
 This has resulted in the area being recognised as a Key Biodiversity Area by Birdlife Australia.